 3. In subsequent semesters, student needs to submit the Youth Options/High School Application and an OFFICIAL high school transcript.

-Since both Youth Option Program participants and all other high school specials registration for courses is on a space available basis, the University recommends that several courses be approved at the time of school district approval; otherwise a student may find all approved courses filled and no option to enroll at the University.
+Since both Youth Option Program participants and high school specials registration for courses is on a space available basis, the University recommends that several courses be approved at the time of school district approval; otherwise a student may find all approved courses filled and no option to enroll at the University.
 The Office of Registration may be able to supply information on possible spaces in courses at the end of freshman orientation in late July for the fall semester.

 Approval by your school district does not guarantee admission to the University.